paritytech/substrate/zombienet/0001-basic-warp-sync/README.md

 substrate build-spec --chain=local > chain-spec.json
 ```

-Please note that `0001-chain-spec.json` committed into repository is `raw` version produced by `zombienet` during database snapshot generation.
+Please note that `chain-spec.json` committed into repository is `raw` version produced by `zombienet` during database snapshot generation.
 Zombienet applies some modifications to plain versions of chain-spec.

 # Run the test
 Test can be run with the following command:
 ```
-zombienet-linux test --dir db-snapshot --provider native 0001-test-warp-sync.zndsl
+zombienet-linux test --dir db-snapshot --provider native test-warp-sync.zndsl
 ```

 *NOTE*: currently blocked by: [zombienet#578](https://github.com/paritytech/zombienet/issues/578)